oekiaby0/ok_json/README.md

 ```

 ## Known Limitations
-- It does not verify and unescape Unicode control characters (e.g., \u1234).
+- It does not verify, escape and unescape both unicode and control characters (e.g., \u1234, \t).
 - It may not cover all edge cases or conform to the JSON spec in every detail.

 ## More information